 Condon’s $500,000 “Scientific Study of Unidentified Flying Objects” was released in 1968.
 “Our general conclusion,” he stated, “is that nothing has come from the study of UFOs in the past 21 years that has added to science knowledge.”
 Another Look magazine article in 1968 called the study a “fiasco” and claimed that it was not objective.

-Watching Condon’s study unfold was Boulder resident Richard Sigismond, who stated in a 1985 interview with the Daily Camera that he was a social scientist, a UFOlogist, and a senior investigator with CUFOS (Center for UFO Studies).
+Watching Condon’s study unfold was Boulder resident Richard Sigismond, who stated in a 1985 interview with the Daily Camera that he was a social scientist, a ufologist, and a senior investigator with CUFOS (Center for UFO Studies).
 He explained that his job was to “seek intelligent life — elsewhere.”
 He traveled (at his own expense) to sighting locations and often hypnotized individuals who claimed to have been abducted by aliens.

-Sigismond said he had examined cattle mutilations, listened to traumatized witnesses, and personally experienced two “close encounters,” but he had never met an extraterrestrial.
+Sigismond said he had examined cattle mutilations, listened to traumatized witnesses and personally experienced two “close encounters,” but he had never met an extraterrestrial.
 Of that possibility, he told his interviewer, “I cannot help but feel that I would be in awe of them, respectful of their advances in physics that we haven’t quite yet dreamed of.”
 He died in 2018 at the age of 89.

 Today, the controversy continues, with new sightings still being reported, and “little green men” perpetuated in pop culture.
-Perhaps a new generation of “believers” and “non-believers” will come up with some answers.
+Perhaps a new generation of “believers” and “nonbelievers” will come up with some answers.
 Some would say that the answer is still up in the air.